wp-plugins/listly/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Fix for multisite network activate.
+* Added oEmbed support for listly links.

 = 1.7.0 =
 * Support for custom colors and styling.
-Updated settings screen.
-New UI in editor page
+* Updated settings screen.
+* New UI in editor page.

 = 1.6.7 =
 * Performance tuning - load Listly assets (script files and styles) only on pages, posts and archives with Listly ShortCode.